-Further analysis showed that those households most likely to find sustainable leases appealing most were the ones need them. who Sustainable leases appealed to more renters than current owners.
+Further analysis showed that those households most likely to find sustainable leases appealing were the ones who most need them.
+Sustainable leases appealed to more renters than current owners.
 They appealed to households that were crowded and/or doubled up, and had strong support among households earning between 80 and 140 percent of the County AMI on Oahu.
 On Maui and Kaua'i, interest was highest among households making less than 80 percent of County AMI.
-Finally, sustainable leases were attractive disproportionately high numbers of doubled-up households (more than one family in the household for economic reasons).
+Finally, sustainable leases were attractive to disproportionately high numbers of doubled-up households (more than one family in the household for economic reasons).